 1.12.
 Recommendations of a general nature are provided in Section 2.
 Section 3 provides recommendations on the acquisition of a database containing the information needed to evaluate and address all hazards associated with earthquakes.
 Section 4 covers the use of this database for the development of seismic source models specific to the site of the nuclear installation.
-Section 5 reviews available methods for conducting vibratory ground motion analysis.
+Section 5 provides recommendations on available methods for conducting vibratory ground motion analysis.
 Section 6 provides recommendations on probabilistic and deterministic methods for evaluating vibratory ground motion hazards.
 Section 7 presents methods for evaluation of the potential for fault displacement.
-Section 8 provides recommendations on the development of design basis ground motion and fault displacement.
+Section 8 provides recommendations relating to parameters from the vibratory ground motion analysis, fault displacement and other associated seismic hazards.